Harmonic Convolutional Networks based on Discrete Cosine Transform: Harmonic Networks

 Each feature map $h^l$ at depth $l$ is computed as a weighted linear combination of DCT coefficients across all input channels $N$:

 where $\psi_{u,v}$ is a $u,v$ frequency selective DCT filter of size $K \times K$, $**$ the 2-dimensional convolution operator and $w^{l}_{n,u,v}$ is learned weight for $u,v$ frequency of the $n$-th feature.
 The linear combination of spectral coefficients is implemented via a convolution with $1\times 1$ filter that scales and sums the features, see Fig.~\ref{fig:harmlayer}.
+In our implementation we use a fixed collection of DCT bases.
+Specifically, if we are to replace a $K\times K$ convolution layer, the DCT filter bank $\left\{\psi_{u,v} \in \mathbb{R}^{K\times K}; u,v \in \mathbb{N}; 0 \leq u,v < K\right\}$ has filters defined for every filter coordinate $x,y$ as given in Eq.~\ref{eq:dct}.
 Since the DCT is a linear transformation, backward pass through the transform layer is performed similarly to a backward pass through a convolution layer.
 Harmonic blocks are designed to learn the {\it same} number of parameters as their convolutional counterparts.
 Such blocks can be considered a special case of depth-separable convolution with predefined spatial filters.

 DCT is distinguished by its energy compaction capabilities which typically results in higher filter responses in lower frequencies.
-The undesirable behaviour of relative loss of high frequency information can be efficiently handled by normalizing spectrum of the input channels.
+The behaviour of relative loss of high frequency information can be efficiently handled by normalizing spectrum of the input channels.
 This can be achieved via batch normalization that adjusts per frequency mean and variance prior to the weighted combination.
 The spectrum normalization transforms Eq.~\eqref{eq:feature} into:

 with parameters $\mu^l_{n,u,v}$ and $\sigma^l_{n,u,v}$ estimated per input batch.